 - Declarative configuration using YAML manifest files

-- Deployments, which is a Kubernetes concept maintains a set of replicas Pods
+- Deployments, which are Kubernetes resources that determine the configuration for a set of replicated Pods

 - Services to create internal and external load balancers for a set of Pods.

 Before you beginTake the following steps to enable the Google Container Engine API:

 - Visit the Container Engine page in the Google Cloud Platform Console.

 - Wait for the API and related services to be enabled.
 This can take several minutes.

 Install the following command-line tools used in this tutorial:

 gcloudis used to create and delete Container Engine clusters

 kubectlis used to manage Kubernetes, the cluster orchestration system used by Container Engine.
 You can install

 Set defaults for the

 To save time typing your project ID and Compute Engine zone